erifejams/MightThymio/README.md

 • ROS2 <br>
 • Linux <br>

-NB: No videos as there are errors in the implementations, such as the ones specified in "Comments on Task.pdf". <br>

 # Tasks
 1. Write an open-loop controller that moves the MyT in such a way that it follows an "8" trajectory.
 Test it in the default empty scene.